Penn State readies for first road game of the season.

 Lions have won four of last five ACC/Big Ten Challenge Games

-Brian Daly enters his second season as an assistant coach at Penn State.
+Brian Daly is in his fourth season as a member of the Penn State basketball coaching staff and second serving as an associate head coach.
+After serving his first two seasons in an assistant coaching capacity at Penn State, he was promoted in June of 2013 to his current post.
 The Philadelphia native previously worked with Head Coach Patrick Chambers at Boston University and was a standout prep player in Philadelphia and later at Saint Joseph's.

 "Coach Daly was instrumental in helping me build Boston University into a championship contender," Chambers said.
 "His recruiting prowess from Philadelphia to Boston is making an immediate impact on Nittany Lion basketball."